abhijeet1069/OSSU/9-core-ethics/1-ethics-tech-engg/lecture.md

 Cases where engineering/medical fields can get horribly wrong:

-A) Drug testing on third world countries like Indian patients
+a) Drug testing on third world countries like Indian patients
-B) American
+b) American